Repotting Succulents: Step by Step with Pictures

-The soil is staying damp for long periods.
+The soil dries out right away.
 When your plant’s roots become compacted in a too-small pot, the water runs right through instead of getting absorbed.
 This leads to you finding that your succulent’s soil feels constantly dry.

 You’ve spotted visible root tips.
 If your plant doesn’t have enough space to spread their roots outwards, they will start poking through the soil surface or the drainage holes.